GorokhovDV/SafetyNetAttestation/README.md

 ### Install

-If you use composer in your project then you can to install SafetyNetAttestation as package.
+If you use composer in your project then you can install SafetyNetAttestation as package.

 `composer require gorokhovdv/safetynet-verification`